 This allows groups of people at two or more locations to interact live via two-way video and audio transmission.
 Desktop videoconferencing can be done with a low-tech webcam for little or no cost.
 High-end conferencing facilities provide better quality sound and video.
 Some systems allow conferees to share computer screens as well as live video and audio.
 Here are a few ways you can use videoconferencing with a class:

-- Guest speaker – interview an expert alumna or invite a poet to talk to the class – or ask multiple colleagues in different places to participate in a discussion with your class.
+- Guest speaker – interview an expert alumna or invite a poet to talk to the class — ask multiple colleagues in different places to participate in a discussion.

-- Field trip – ask a docent in a museum or an archaeologist at a dig to show your students what they are doing and seeing.
+- Field trip – ask a docent in a museum or an archaeologist at a dig to show what they are doing and seeing.

 - Language practice – line up volunteers from another country for conversation.

 - Performance – show a student presentation, skit, or speech to an expert evaluator.